 5. Actionable.
 I’m a pretty action-oriented, literal person – so I don’t tend to like really esoteric podcasts.
 A few popular podcasts feel a bit too much like sitting around the bar talking about dogs.
 While I love doing that, I’d rather do it with my real friends!
 The best dog training podcasts are the ones that actually affect my future training sessions.

-The Six Best Dog Training Podcasts
+The Seven Best Dog Training Podcasts